 Lead in Drinking Water

-Lead has been in the news in the last six months, nationally and in New Jersey.
+Lead has been in the news frequently, nationally and in New Jersey.
 It is a toxic substance that causes neurological damage, especially to young children.
 Lead in drinking water is one source of exposure.
 As indicated by recent drinking water test results from some schools in New Jersey and nationwide such as the widely-publicized crisis in Flint, some drinking water taps are testing high in lead.

 To explain why this is happening and to put it in a broader context that considers other water infrastructure needs, the Jersey Water Works Steering Committee has issued a statement.
-Jersey Water Works has also developed this library of resources to help educate our constituents on lead in drinking water, including its effects and best-practice solutions for communities, utilities and residents.
+Jersey Water Works has also convened a collaborative task force to develop a practical, broadly-supported action agenda to eliminate lead in drinking water throughout New Jersey.
+Additionally, Jersey Water Works has developed this library of resources to help educate our constituents on lead in drinking water, including its effects and best-practice solutions for communities, utilities and residents.

 The resources are organized into these sections: